Amazon Active Transportation Corridor

 - Constructed a two-way protected bike lane on the west side of East Amazon Drive from Dillard Road to Hilyard Street as part of the “Ridgeline to River Corridor” that will connect the Ridgeline trail system to the Ruth Bascom Riverfront Path system.

 - Removed parking from the East side of East Amazon Drive.
 Installed a parking bay between 37th and 39th Avenue.

 - Removal of parking and the addition of the two way bikeway maintains the operational widths of the existing travel lanes (12-foot northbound and 11’-foot southbound)

 - Improved the pedestrian crossing of East Amazon at Fox Hollow with new curb ramps and improved markings.

 - Extended the buffered bike lane on West Amazon from Fox Hollow to Snell.

 - Extended the Amazon Path on the west side of Hilyard Street from 34th Alley south to 36th Place.

 - Reduced speed limit in this corridor to 30 mph to increase safety.

 - Reconstructed the soft-surface running trail along both sides of Amazon Creek.

 - Installed three new walking and biking bridges across Amazon Creek connecting East and West Amazon Drives.
 The bridges and connecting paths were installed near 37th, 39th, and Dillard Road.
-The existing bridge at 39th Avenue will be removed.
+The old bridge at 39th Avenue was also removed.

 To be constructed by 2020

 - Potentially install a fourth walking and biking bridge across Amazon Creek connecting the commercial areas on East and West Amazon Drives near 34th Avenue.
 Constraints around creek bed width, approach distances, and cost may restrict installation of this bridge.

 - Extend the path along Hilyard Street to the south end of Tugman Park.